c565659/MANUAL_AI_SYSTEM/DATABASE/Workflow/Codex_Manual_Production_Workflow.md

 - `DATABASE/3D_Reconstruction/Rhino_7_Vector_Linework.md`
 - The supplied STEP model
 - The relationship between each source visual and the available STEP geometry

+Codex shall also read:

+- `DATABASE/Workflow/Resumable_Production_State.md`

+Every project shall create or resume from `PROJECT_STATE.md`.

+`PROJECT_STATE.md` is a mandatory production-state file and shall be updated throughout production.

 When no `.stp` model is supplied, these additional 3D Reconstruction reading requirements are Not Applicable.